 - Details

-About the public defence
+About the public defence:

-Link to Pierrick Bru's PhD thesis
+Link to Félix Barbut’s PhD thesis

 For more information, please contact: